purpleKestrel/operOn.and.On/README.md

 ## Introduction

 - Can we determine bacterial operon structure using the GFF and genome information?
 - Can operons be used as the features for transcriptomic experiments?
+- How do we find promoters?
+- What are the regulators?

 ## Methods